When it comes to reforming education, one local nonprofit that supports charter schools wants parents and families to have a seat at the table.

 These grants bring the total funding raised by The Mind Trust in 2018 to nearly $30.4 million.
 With these funds, The Mind Trust has secured 55 percent of the funding it hopes to invest in Indianapolis over the next three years.
 Since its founding in 2006, The Mind Trust has raised over $108 million to reinvest in schools, leaders, and organizations that improve education opportunities for Indianapolis students.
 Approximately 54 percent of this funding has come from local Indianapolis sources.Read More Download Press Release

-Indianapolis – Following an inaugural year that exceeded high expectations, The Mind Trust has launched the second year of its partnership with the Relay Graduate School of Education, a nationally recognized, nonprofit graduate school of education that provides next-level training and leadership development for educators, principals, and school systems leaders.Read More Download Press Release
+Indianapolis—(November 5, 2018)—The Mind Trust, an Indianapolis-based education nonprofit, has launched the application for the third year of its partnership with the Relay Graduate School of Education, a nationally-recognized, nonprofit graduate school of education that provides next-level training and leadership development for educators, principals, and school systems leaders.Read More Download Press Release